You Earned a Ticket!

 Why don't teachers leave?

-Leaving a school district is a bigger economic decision for a teacher than most people realize.
-In the private sector, changing employers is normal, and even expected.
-It can be easier to move up to a better job in the private sector by changing employers than by waiting for a promotion.
-In teaching, the incentives are entirely different.
+In the private sector, it's normal to changing employer every so often, even expected.
+In teaching, by contrast, the incentives are entirely different.
 As explained in Ed100 Lesson 3.8, the pay system for teachers is strongly based on seniority.
-Teachers who move from one district to another generally face a pay cut.
-Less obviously, the financial hit of a pay cut is multiplied by the teacher pension system.
+Teachers who move from one district to another generally lose their seniority and can face a pay cut.
+Less obviously, the financial hit of a pay cut is multiplied by the teacher pension system, which is the subject of Lesson 3.11.

 Why does teacher retention matter?

-Students in poverty are more likely than other students to be in schools with high teacher turnover and less-experienced educators.
+It takes a few years to learn any new job and get good at it.
+Over time, teachers develop ways to collaborate.
+Turnover disrupts those patterns.
+Recruiting and on-boarding of faculty is costly.
+Students in poverty are more likely than other students to attend schools with high teacher turnover and less-experienced educators.

-Great school leaders do everything in their power to resist this churn and persuade good teachers to stay because the impact of retaining a great teacher is massive and long-lasting.
-In a study involving 2.5 million students and 18 million test scores, researcher Raj Chetty and colleagues demonstrated that a great, high value-added teacher, defined as a teacher whose students perform better than predicted based on past measures, can have a large, long-lasting effect on students' success in school.
-Keeping a great teacher matters a lot.
+Great school leaders work very hard to retain their best teachers because their impact is massive.
+In a study involving 2.5 million students and 18 million test scores, researcher Raj Chetty and colleagues demonstrated that a teacher whose students consistently perform better than predicted based on past measures, can have a large, long-lasting effect on students' success in school.

-The labor market for teaching drastically changes depending on whether budgets are growing or shrinking.
+As described in Lesson 3.2, the labor market for teachers drastically changes depending on whether the economy (and thus tax revenue) is growing or shrinking.
 When budgets are very tight, school districts often can't afford all of their teachers.
 The newest ones, with the least seniority in their district, check their mailboxes for warnings that they may not have a job.
 (These notices are commonly called pink slips.)
-When budgets are growing, by contrast, school districts may experience a teacher shortage, meaning that they cannot find good candidates with the right credentials to fill open positions.
+When budgets are growing, by contrast, school districts may experience a teacher shortage, meaning that there are not enough candidates with the right credentials to fill open positions.
 Teachers with seniority may take advantage of the moment to negotiate a shift to a school they like better.
-School districts fill the gaps with substitute teachers and teachers with an emergency permit.
+School districts fill the gaps with whoever they can get.

 These on-again, off-again cycles in the labor market for teaching have become part of the expectations for new teacher candidates.
-Teaching is a relatively attractive job in California (see survey above), but until you gain seniority it can't be assumed to be a safe one.
+Teaching is a deeply meaningful job, but until you gain seniority it can't be assumed to be a safe one.
 (We take up this topic further in Lesson 3.10)

 Staffing has become challenging throughout California schools in recent years, especially for schools in rural and disadvantaged areas.
 Bilingual teachers and special education teachers are in particular demand.